-A staff-to-staff and student-to-staff sexual harassment/discrimination complaint will be referred to the district's Assistant Superintendent of Human Resources, along with the original copy of the complaint form.
+A staff-to-staff and student-to-staff sexual harassment/discrimination complaint will be referred to the districts' director of personnel, along with the original copy of the complaint form.
 The complaint will be kept highly confidential.

 Student-to-Student Complaint